burst-digital/mage2platform/README.md

 The `--locale` part of the build hook is optional and depends on your project configuration.

 ### Roadmap
 1. Implement multidomain/multistore support
 2. Solr support
 3. Install script
+4. First time deploy has issue with autoloader depending on `app/etc/NonComposerComponentRegistration.php`